zendesk/talk_sdk_ios/README.md

 You can find our documentation on https://developer.zendesk.com/embeddables.

+The latest API docs can be found on https://zendesk.github.io/talk_sdk_ios/1.0.0/

 ## Feature requests and issues

 All feature requests and issues are welcomed.
 Please see our [contributing guidelines](./CONTRIBUTING.md) to find out how to contact us.